splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 * For details on using Related Content, see :ref:`get-started-relatedcontent`.

-* For details on Log Observer Connect queries, see :ref:`logs-queries`.
+* For details on Log Observer queries, see :ref:`logs-queries`.

 * For details on aggregating logs, seel :ref:`logs-aggregations`.